alexfalkowski/go-service/README.md

 The framework allows you to define a [limiter](https://github.com/ulule/limiter).
 This wull be applied to he different transports if enabled.

+The different kinds are:
+- user-agent
+- ip

 ### Configuration

 To configure, please specify the following: